Hochschild homology and the derived de Rham complex revisited: Derived commutative rings

 The goal of this section to introduce some theory that allows us to make sense of the above wish.
 Namely, we define the notion of a \emph{derived commutative ring}.
 We will make the definition in a certain axiomatic context in \cref{dc--df}, and then in \cref{dc--eg} explain the example contexts of interest, including the basic setting of $\num{Z}$-modules involved above as well as the graded and filtered settings needed in \cref{dg,fc}.
 The definition is formulated using the language of monads, some preliminary discussion of which will be necessary in \cref{dc--mo}.
 In \cref{dc--ct}, we give a definition of the cotangent complex in the setting of derived commutative rings, generalizing the cotangent complex from the setting of simplicial commutative rings; our main aim there is really to give a recharacterization of the latter that will be useful for studying the derived de Rham complex in \cref{dg--dr}.
 Finally, in \cref{dc--cn}, we discuss some key facts about coconnective derived commutative rings that will be needed to construct the graded and filtered analogues of $\num{Z}^{\cir}$ in \cref{dg,fc}.

-Let us also repeat what was mentioned in \cref{in--ol}: while we are giving a complete account here of the definition of derived commutative rings, the theory is due to Mathew and work-in-progress of Bhatt--Mathew \cite{bhatt-mathew--derived-rings}.
+Let us also repeat what was mentioned in \cref{in--ol}: while we are giving a complete account here of the definition of derived commutative rings, the theory we present is due to Mathew, building on an idea of Brantner (to be explicated in \cref{dc--df}), and related to earlier work of Illusie \cite[\textsection I.4]{illusie--cotangent-i}.